sfloyd5/introduction-to-computer-science/project_5.md

     1. Have the player and a single invader moving correctly
     2. Be able to clone invaders and have the entire group move correctly
     3. Be able to fire projectiles from both the player (when the space bar is pressed) and the invaders (randomly)

+Before you begin your project, you will carefully review the program requirements in order to understand the context of the game.
+You will then use the requirements to shape the design and implementation of your game.

+As you review the requirements and test your program, you will proceed through the Applied Design stages.
+The Applied Design Stages document (CSIntroUnit5Project-AppliedDesign.docx) will lead you through the following stages (you should submit this to your teacher when complete):

+**Understanding Context - Defining - Ideating - Prototyping - Testing – Sharing**

 ## Grading Scheme/Rubric
 |Functional Correctness (Behavior)| |